Cullinga Creek

-The Cullinga Creek, a mostly–perennial river that is part of the Murrumbidgee catchment within the Murray–Darling basin, is located in the South West Slopes region of New South Wales, Australia.
+The Cullinga Creek, a mostly–perennial river that is part of the Murrumbidgee catchment within the Murray–Darling basin, is located in the South Western Slopes region of New South Wales, Australia.

 Course and features

 The Cullinga Creek (technically a river) rises about 16 km east of Cootamundra, on the southwest slopes of the Great Dividing Range, and flows generally south southwest for about 23 km before reaching its confluence with the Muttama Creek about 3 km southeast of Brawlin.
 The Muttama Creek is a tributary of the Murrumbidgee River.